boo62/biotrack/README.rst

  two_groups_same_protein.csv

+The first model contains two proteins, only one of which has changes.

 The second model contains some very old entries p53 entries and so spews out a long list of annotation changes.
 What we are interested in is the merging of groups of the same protein at the end of the output.

+Model files should be in .csv format.

+ UniProt accession, version, other fields...

+Other fields are ignored by the parser.

 Issues:
 -------